Children's Schedules: Not Enough, Too Much, or Just Right?

 - Children involved in a variety of activities have the opportunity to meet, work with, learn from, and enjoy many diverse people with multiple perspectives, expertise, and cultures.

 - Many enrichment opportunities and activities not only provide new learning but also enhance children's core learning.
-For example, art supports science learning or music supports mathematical thinking.
+For example, art supports science learning and music supports mathematical thinking.

 - Being involved in extracurricular activities can develop a lot of important life skills and abilities such as responsibility, initiative, team-building, time management, and perseverance.